Asymptotic convergence of restarted Anderson acceleration for certain normal linear systems: Preliminaries

-The motivation underlying each of the above assumptions is that we want to arrive at an iteration that, while simple enough that we can say something theoretically about its convergence, has convergence properties resembling those of the general iteration \eqref{eq:AA}.
-It is worth taking a moment to contextualize these assumptions.
+We introduce three assumptions leading to a simplified version of the general iteration \eqref{eq:AA}.
+Our goal is to consider an iteration that is simple enough that we can understand its convergence behavior, yet has convergence properties resembling those of the general iteration \eqref{eq:AA}.